 We are the USTA Mid-Atlantic

-USTA Mid-Atlantic is a nonprofit organization committed to promoting tennis and its physical, social, and emotional health benefits.
-We envision a community where tennis is accessible and available for all people to play.
+USTA Mid-Atlantic Foundation is a nonprofit organization committed to promoting tennis and its physical, social, and emotional health benefits.
+We envision a community where tennis is accessible for all people to play.

 USTA wheelchair lessons